-The demand for skilled Data Engineers is projected to rapidly grow.
+The demand for skilled Data Engineers (or Big Data Engineers) is projected to rapidly grow.
 No wonder that’s the case: no matter what your company does, to succeed in today’s competitive environment, you need a robust infrastructure to both store and access your company’s data, and you need it from the very beginning.

 Data Engineers are responsible for the creation and maintenance of analytics infrastructure that enables almost every other function in the data world.
 They are responsible for the development, construction, maintenance and testing of architectures, such as databases and large-scale processing systems.
 As part of this, Data Engineers are also responsible for the creation of data set processes used in modeling, mining, acquisition, and verification.